-- When choosing the best laptop for coding and programming, there are several factors to consider, including memory, processing power, display, keyboard, storage, and price.
+- When choosing the best laptops for coding and programming, there are several factors to consider, including memory, processing power, display, keyboard, storage, and price.

 - The Lenovo Ideapad 5 was voted the best overall laptop for coding and programming.